 Prospective adoptive parents must undergo an independent investigation to verify their suitability as adoptive parents.
 A home study includes criminal and child abuse clearances, is valid for one year, and can be updated.
 If you need assistance in obtaining a home study, please advise our office.

 What type of contact will the adoptive parents and birth parents have with each other?

 Birth parents and prospective adoptive parents generally continue a relationship during the pregnancy which includes contact on the telephone, through an exchange of letters, and/or meeting for lunch and spending time together during the time of placement.
-Traditionally, the birth parents also enter into a communication agreement with the adoptive parents after the birth of the child.
+Traditionally, the parties enter into a communication agreement after the birth of the child.
 This agreement usually involves the exchange of pictures and letters between both parties throughout the child’s growth years.
 Our office can act as an intermediary for the pictures and letters or they can be sent directly between the adoptive parents and birth parents.
 Email and closed Facebook pages are a popular means of sharing updates.

 What should we say or not say in communicating with each other?

 You should focus on being yourself, getting to know each other, and establishing a comfort level for everyone.
 We want adoptive parents to have concern and empathy for the birth parents’ situation, and vice versa.
 You should not be interrogative, ask for personal or confidential information which you personally would be uncomfortable providing, or question medical history.
 If you have a question in this regard, please consult with our office.
 Keep in mind that ultimately everyone is seeking the best life for a child.

 What medical tests will be run on the birth mother?